sc-ventures/cloudbreak-documentation/docs/cb-ldap.md

 **Steps**

 1. On the Cloudbreak host, browse to `/var/lib/cloudbreak-deployment`.
-2. Create a new file called `uaa-changes.yml`.

-    > The name of this file can be customized by setting the following in Profile: `export UAA_SETTINGS_FILE=myldap.yml`
+2. Create a new yml file.
+By default the name of this file should be `uaa-changes.yml`, but optionally it can be customized by setting the following in Profile: `export UAA_SETTINGS_FILE=<some-file-name>.yml` where `<some-file-name>` is the name that you would like to use for this yml file.
 3. In the yml file enter the following using your [LDAP/AD information](#ldapad-information).
 Next, save the file and restart Cloudbreak.

 <pre>spring_profiles: postgresql,ldap